amishabhojwani/CMEECourseWork/Week1/README.txt

 │   │   └── test.txt - text test file, 2 lines
 │   ├── README.txt
 │   ├── Results - empty, no results for Week1
-│   └── Sandbox - testing files from Code and Data directories
+│   └── Sandbox - files for testing scripts in Code and Data directories